-Our audit procedures included the following among others:
+Our audit included the following procedures, among others:

-• assessed the competence, capabilities and objectivity of the external appraisers engaged by the REIT and the REIT's management involving the valuation process;
+assessed the competence, capabilities and objectivity of a sample of external appraisers engaged by the REIT and the REIT's management who were involved in the valuation process;

-- obtained an understanding of the techniques used by the external appraisers and management in determining the valuation of investment properties on a sample basis; - with the assistance of our real estate valuation experts, evaluated the fair value methodology used by the external appraisers and management; - performed an assessment of the internal consistency of significant underlying assumptions such as capitalization rates and net operating incomes and compared the significant underlying assumptions to the market; - assessed management's review and approval process for valuations and budgets; and - evaluated the adequacy of the disclosures included in the consolidated financial statements relating to the fair value of investment properties
+- obtained an understanding of the techniques used by the external appraisers and management in determining the valuation of investment properties on a sample basis; - with the assistance of our internal real estate valuation experts, evaluated the fair value techniques and key inputs used by the external appraisers and management on a sample of properties; - assessed the internal consistency of significant underlying assumptions such as capitalization rates and net operating incomes and compared the significant underlying assumptions to the market on a sample basis; - assessed management's review and approval process for estimated future cash flows and fair value determinations; - evaluated the adequacy of the disclosures included in the consolidated financial statements relating to the fair value of investment properties.

-Because of the subjectivity involved in determining fair value for individual investment properties and the existence of alternative assumptions and valuation methods, we determined a range of fair values that were considered reasonable to evaluate the fair values determined by external appraisers and management.
+Because of the subjectivity involved in determining fair value for investment properties and the existence of potential alternative assumptions and valuation methods, we determined a range of fair values that were considered reasonable to evaluate the fair values determined by external appraisers and management.